AlphaGit/alphas-manifesto-blog/_posts/2018-12-03-ethics-in-artificial-intelligence.md

 ![]({{ site.baseurl }}/assets/sparing.jpg)

 Did you know, in the average persons' point of view, a criminal's life is worth more than a cat's life?
 But less than a dog's life?
-No? <a href="https://www.nature.com/articles/s41586-018-0637-6/">Check The Moral Machine experiment</a>, by Awad et al. Did you know that people are more likely to save men than women?
+No?
+[Check The Moral Machine experiment](https://www.nature.com/articles/s41586-018-0637-6/), by Awad et al. Did you know that people are more likely to save men than women?
 Does it surprise you?

 This is a very good point that McKillop made -- AI is not only good as a tool but it also reflects part of our humanity in it.
 Our virtues and our flaws.
 As the technology gets better, we will learn more about us with it.